 Profs.
 Avram Hershko and Aaron Ciechanover won the 2004 Nobel Prize in Chemistry for their discovery of the Ubiquitin system, which has important implications for the treatment of some cancers.
 It was the Technion’s first Nobel Prize and Israel’s first in science.
 Click here to read more about this discovery.
 Click here to watch a video on how Ubiquitin works.
 Click here to watch Profs.
 Hershko and Ciechanover talk about their work.

-Nearly 96,000 graduates who launch, lead and grow Israel’s major companies, including 59 of the 121 high-tech Israeli companies on Nasdaq.
+More than 113,000 graduates who launch, lead and grow Israel’s major companies, including 59 of the 121 high-tech Israeli companies on Nasdaq.
 These companies originating from the Technion have a market value (as of November 2010) in excess of $28.2 billion.
 (Figures as of 2012.
 Source: Technion Nation)

-Google, IBM, Intel, Motorola, Qualcomm, Microsoft, Yahoo!, Hewlett-Packard … high-tech powerhouses have strategically set up operations on or near the Technion campus.
+Google, Apple, IBM, Intel, Motorola, Qualcomm, Microsoft, Yahoo!, Hewlett-Packard … high-tech powerhouses have strategically set up operations on or near the Technion campus.

 To read more about the Technion’s global impact, please click here..